Iberian cartography, 1400–1600: Portuguese oceanic and land exploration and navigation

-It is important to note that not all of the information on charts and maps were limited to the seas and oceans, or even the coastlines for that matter.
+Not all of the information on charts and maps were limited to the seas and oceans, or even the coastlines for that matter.
 That was primarily the case, but there were exceptions.
 There were copies of maps that did include information about land areas past the coast, though they were usually reserved for library use.
 An example of a map that did include land information, as well as trade information that surpassed what was typically on a map, was the Catalan Atlas, which was dated 1375.
 When the Portuguese explored coasts, for example the coast of West Africa, cartographers and navigators would carefully record progress.
 They were sure to include the names of the places they encountered, as well as doing their best to draw the coast.
 Unlike Spain, however, despite the fact that there was supposedly a policy of secrecy attached to these records, it was quite often that as soon as data from the voyages was obtained, it was almost instantly recorded for public use and knowledge.
 Specifically, cartographers began to include actual definition in the territorial land.
 Cities, rivers, and mountain ranges all began to show up on some maps, whereas others still just included the bare minimum of the outline of the coast.
 Building from that, maps began to take on an ornamental value.
 No longer were the purposes just restrained to the seeking of political and economic knowledge, but they became decorative.
 Building upon the evolution of cartography, the Portuguese went from simply incorporating the waters they traveled to incorporating land masses such as cities, mountains, and rivers.
 The Portuguese expanded map-making even further by the introduction of the representation of wind systems in the making of their maps.

 Once they began to correctly understand the wind systems in both the Indian and Atlantic Oceans, they were able to use that knowledge in order to expand their global trade routes even further, which in turn established an even further spread out empire.
 While the Portuguese were very innovative in their map-making, they still relied heavily on the cartographical knowledge of others, such as the Arabs, Japanese, and Chinese, when it came down to the actual observing and mapping of the global world.
 They did obtain their own information, but the maps were visibly a mixture of those observations, as well as other information that they had taken from other experts on cartography.
 The knowledge and the methods of obtaining information used by Portuguese cartographers drew upon the skill and knowledge of Muslim navigators.
 That being said, they still would conduct their own evaluations by writing down details they obtained when at port in other areas.
 The same applied to how they obtained some of their information of the land masses that were beginning to show up more and more in maps, opposed to the former method of just applying information regarding to the seas and oceans.